Coordinate space representation of a one-dimensional odd-parity pseudopotential: Results

 \section{Results}

-In this section, we present the numerically computed energy spectrum obtained using both the continuous and discrete representations of the $p$-wave interaction for fermions confined in a harmonic potential.
+In this section, we present the numerically computed energy spectrum obtained using both the discrete and continuous representations of the interaction for fermions confined in a harmonic potential.
 Furthermore, we calculate the eigenvalues of the one-body density matrix for different particle numbers and scattering lengths.